Skip to main content

 Multiple Sclerosis (MS)

-Multiple sclerosis (MS) is the 2nd leading cause of acquired disability in young adults, after trauma.
-It currently affects 120,000 people in France, with 3,000 new cases diagnosed each year.
-The disease is a major public health issue, as it affects an active population in the process of building a life plan, with an average age of onset of 30.
+Multiple sclerosis (MS) is the second leading cause of acquired disability in young adults, after injury.
+It affects 120,000 people in France today, with 3,000 new cases diagnosed each year.
+This makes it a major public health issue, since it also affects the active population relatively early in life, with an average onset age of 30.

-Multiple sclerosis usually evolves in 2 phases.
-The first, characterised by transient attacks of symptoms, is known as the relapsing-remitting phase.
-It begins around the age of 30 and accounts for 85% of initial forms.
-The second, which generally begins 10 to 20 years after the onset of the disease, is known as the progressive phase.
-It is characterised by the continuous onset of permanent residual symptoms leading to cognitive or motor functional disability.
+It begins around the age of 30, and accounts for 85% of initial forms.
+The second phase generally begins 10 to 20 years after disease onset, and is referred to as the progressive phase.
+In this second phase, the onset of permanent residual symptoms continues, leading to cognitive or motor functional impairment.

 27.05.2022 Understanding multiple sclerosis in 2 minutes